matter-labs/zksync-era/docs/guides/advanced/fee_model.md

 Example, if you're running USDC as base token, and ETH currently costs 2000$, and current L1 gas price is 30 Gwei.

 - `l1_gas_price` param should be set to 30 \* 2000 == 60'000 Gwei
-- `l1_pubdata_price` should be also updated accordingly (probably also multiplied by 2'000)
+- `l1_pubdata_price` should be also updated accordingly (also multiplied by 2'000). (note: currently bootloader has a cap of 1M gwei per pubdata price - and we're working on removing this limitation)
 - `minimal_l2_gas_price` should be set in such way, that `minimal_l2_gas_price * max_gas_per_batch / 10**18 $` is enough
-  to pay for your CPUs and GPUs.
+  to pay for your CPUs and GPUs

 #### Validium / Data-availability configurations

-If you're running a system with validium, you can just set the `l1_pubdata_price` to 0, `max_pubdata_per_batch` to some large value, and set `pubdata_overhead_part` to 0, and `compute_overhead_part` to 1.
+If you're running a system with validium without any DA, you can just set the `l1_pubdata_price` to 0, `max_pubdata_per_batch` to some large value, and set `pubdata_overhead_part` to 0, and `compute_overhead_part` to 1.

-If you're running alternative DA, you should adjust the `l1_pubdata_price` to roughly cover the cost of writing one byte to the DA, and set
+If you're running alternative DA, you should adjust the `l1_pubdata_price` to roughly cover the cost of writing one byte to the DA, and set `max_pubdata_per_batch` to the DA limits.

+Note: currently system still requires operator to keep the data in memory and compress it, which means that setting huge values of `max_pubdata_per_batch` might not work.
+This will be fixed in the future.

 Assumption: ETH costs 2'000$, L1 gas cost is 30 Gwei, blob costs 2Gwei (per byte), and DA allows 1MB payload that cost 1 cent.